 The Issuer's capital management framework is based on CRD IV, which is an EU legislative package consisting of Directive 2013/36/EU of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms dated 26 June 2013, as amended or replaced from time to time (CRD IV) and Regulation 575/2013/EU (CRR).
-The enactment of the CRD IV Directive into Icelandic law is subject to staggered implementation and has involved numerous amendments.
-The first amendment was introduced on 9 July 2015 by Act No. 57/2015 which amended the Act on Financial Undertakings and incorporates into Icelandic law the CRD IV's provisions on capital buffers and regulation implementing the provisions of the CRR and other technical standards.
-The second amendment, introduced on 1 September 2016 by Act No. 96/2016, amended the Act on Financial Undertakings and incorporated the CRD IV's provisions on operating licences, initial capital, information obligations, leverage ratios, supervisory review and the evaluation process.
+CRD IV and CRR were implemented into Icelandic legislation for the most part by amendments made to the Act on Financial Undertakings (Act on Financial Undertakings No. 161/2002) and with the Regulation on the Prudential Requirements for Financial Undertakings.
+The first amendment was introduced on 9 July 2015 by Act No. 57/2015 which amended the Financial Undertakings Act and incorporated into Icelandic law the CRD IV's provisions on capital buffers and regulation implementing the provisions of the CRR and other technical standards.
+The second amendment, introduced on 1 September 2016 by Act No. 96/2016, amended the Financial Undertakings Act and incorporated the CRD IV's provisions on operating licences, initial capital, information obligations, leverage ratios, supervisory review and the evaluation process.
 The third amendment, introduced on 9 May 2017 by Act No. 23/2017, includes an obligation on financial undertakings to establish effective and reliable mechanisms to enable employees to report potential or actual breaches of laws and / or regulations that apply to the undertakings.
-The fourth amendment, introduced on 19 June 2018 by Act No. 54/2018, further amended the Act on Financial Undertakings and introduced provisions on supervision and prudential requirements on a consolidated basis, co-operation with supervisors in other countries in the European Economic Area and a legal basis for the regulation on large exposures.
-The fifth amendment, introduced on 18 February 2019 by Act no. 8/2019, amended the Act on Financial Undertakings and included provisions regarding the board of directors and auditing.
+The fourth amendment, introduced on 19 June 2018 by Act No. 54/2018, further amended the Financial Undertakings Act and introduced provisions on supervision and prudential requirements on a consolidated basis, co-operation with supervisors in other countries in the European Economic Area and a legal basis for the regulation on large exposures.
+The fifth amendment, introduced on 18 February 2019 by Act No. 8/2019, amended the Financial Undertakings Act and included provisions regarding the board of directors and auditing.
 The remaining features of CRD IV (not already incorporated by the amendments outlined above) are still to be implemented into Icelandic law.